Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <h2>Task 7: Adding a global secondary index to the table</h2>

 Frank and Martha like the proof of concept that can now query the database for a specific product but return to Sofía with a request for a slightly more useful feature.
 The café staff originally thought that they would like to list all the products when the main page loads, but loading all 26 images would slow down the website.

 They considered a pagination feature, but with only 26 items, this option feels unnecessary.
 Instead, they have asked Sofia to expand on the proof of concept that searched based on a product name.
 This time, they need to search for items that are both part of the weekly special and also show that they are "on offer" in the tags attribute.
 This way when the website default page loads, it fetches only the featured menu items.
-You can also give the users the option to show all items when building the website.
+Sofia can also give the users the option to show all items when building the website.
 This option makes the website much more efficient.
-You make these website changes in a later lab to accommodate this new loading process.
+I will make these website changes in a later lab to accommodate this new loading process.
 Sofía knows that searching on a primary key is easy as per her proof of concept.
 However, in order to search on attributes that are not part of a primary key, she needs to add a Global Secondary Index to the existing FoodProducts table.

-In this task, you continue as Sofía to implement this feature.
+In this task, I continue as Sofía to implement this feature.
 Update the add_gsi.py script.
-Replace the <FMI_1> with the KeyType of HASH In the upper left, choose File > Save to save your changes.
+Replace the <FMI_1> with the KeyType of HASH In the upper left, choose File > Save to save my changes.

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/027e5f4c-b83f-4070-a91d-a1aa5f8e0c3e" />

-To understand what the add_gsi.py script does, open this script to review the code.
+To understand what the add_gsi.py script does, I open this script to review the code.
 Review the params variable on line 12.
 Focus on the GlobalSecondaryIndexUpdates parameter.
-Notice that a new index named special_GSI is created.
+I notice that a new index named special_GSI is created.
 This new index consists of one attribute: special.
 Similarly to the table creation, the line that defines the table variable also updates the table.

        params = {
               'TableName': 'FoodProducts',
               'AttributeDefinitions': [
                   {'AttributeName': 'special', 'AttributeType': 'N'}
               ],
               'GlobalSecondaryIndexUpdates': [
                   {
                       'Create': {
                           'IndexName': 'special_GSI',
                           'KeySchema': [
                               {
                                   'AttributeName': 'special',
                                   'KeyType': 'HASH'
                               }
                           ],
                               'Projection': {
                               'ProjectionType': 'ALL'
                           },
                               'ProvisionedThroughput': {
                               'ReadCapacityUnits': 1,
                               'WriteCapacityUnits': 1
                           }
                       }
                   }
               ]
           }

           table = DDB.update_table(**params)

-In the AWS Cloud9 terminal, run the following command: python3 add_gsi.py
+In the AWS Cloud9 terminal, run the following command:

+      python3 add_gsi.py

 <img width="958" alt="image" src="https://github.com/user-attachments/assets/367925f0-35ba-47d9-85ef-325106d205d7" />

-If the command completes successfully, the terminal output should display the message DONE.
+If the command completes successfully, the terminal output display the message DONE.

 <img width="623" alt="image" src="https://github.com/user-attachments/assets/7ade720c-035e-4e60-8e97-66406c5c8a4c" />